arielbethea/FileUpdateAlgorithms/README.md

 <img src="https://i.imgur.com/otYcL0t.png" height="80%" width="80%" alt="File Update Algorithm Steps"/>
 <p align="center">

-<p>After reading the file, I reassigned the ip_addresses variable so its data type was updated from a string to a list.
-I used the .split() method to achieve this.
+<p>After reading the file, I reassigned the <b>ip_addresses</b> variable so its data type was updated from a string to a list.
+I used the <b>.split()</b> method to achieve this.
 Adding this step allowed me to iterate through each of the IP addresses in the allow list instead of navigating a large string that contained all the addresses merged together.
-Then I displayed the ip_addresses variable to verify that the update took place.
+Then I displayed the <b>ip_addresses</b> variable to verify that the update took place.
 </p>
 <br />